-The Department of Planning, Industry and Environment – Water (DPIE – Water) is developing rural floodplain management plans.
+The Department of Planning and Environment – Water (DPE – Water) is developing rural floodplain management plans.
 This is part of the transition from rural floodplain management planning under Part 8 of the Water Act 1912 to the Water Management Act 2000.

 An regional panel is overseeing the development of these plans.
-The panel is made up of representatives from DPIE – Water, Department of Industries Agriculture and Fishing, and Local Land Services.
+The panel is made up of representatives from DPE – Water, Department of Industries Agriculture and Fishing, and Local Land Services.

 Rural floodplain management plans contain rules and set out management zones to coordinate approval of new flood works or approval of amendments to existing flood works.